Skip to main content

 • Creates the 3 replicas

-• container 1: role worker, addr-master my-jaxjob-0 (internal routing to master container) and port 1234
+• container 1: role worker, JAXOPERATOR_COORDINATOR_ADDRESS: endpoint(DNS name) of the service pointing to the coordinator and port 1234

-• container 2: role worker, addr-master my-jaxjob-0 (internal routing to master container) and port 1234
+• container 2: role worker, JAXOPERATOR_COORDINATOR_ADDRESS: endpoint(DNS name) of the service pointing to the coordinator and port 1234

 KubeRay Operator